theorib/theoribeiro.com-next/README.md

 # Cinematography Portfolio Website statically generated using Next.js

-A Next.js statically generated portfolio website displaying cinematography and photography work using a custom made expanding video gallery and a justified image gallery for stills.
+A statically generated portfolio website built with Next.js, showcasing cinematography and photography through a custom expanding video gallery and a dynamic justified image gallery.

 ## Live Demo